SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 This snippet not only describes the runtime environment of the new module, it also injects the URL of the deployed `srv` module during deploy time.

-_Note: If you want to run the application in non-trial environment, use `service: hana` instead of `service: hana`.
+_Note: If you want to run the application in non-trial environment, use `service: hana` instead of `service: hanatrial`.